wangby511/System-Design-Architecture-and-Infra/design-video-system.md

 CommentID, videoID, userID, Comment, Timestamp

-(Billing information - MySQL)
+(Billing information, transaction information - must use MySQL)

 ### NoSQL

-Cassandra.
-It can handle heavy write and read.
+Cassandra can handle heavy write and read.

-It records the viewing history of users.
+It records the viewing history of users, like Live Viewing History (e.g. within 3 months) and Compressed Viewing History (more than 3 months ago).

 Pure video chunks are saved in S3.